pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 of PBKDF2 iterations, and the KDF tweaked to preference.
 However, the exact cryptographic constructions can be adjusted to include future primitives added by the cryptographic libraries supported.

+Keys objects stored in encrypted key files and in metadata have the format:

+{ "keytype" : KEYTYPE,
+  "keyval" : KEYVAL
+}

+All keys have the format:

+{ "keytype" : KEYTYPE,
+"keyval" : KEYVAL }

+where KEYTYPE is a string describing the type of the key ("ed25519") and how it's used to sign documents.
+The type determines the interpretation of KEYVAL.

+The 'ed25519' key format is:

+{ "keytype" : "ed25519",
+  "keyval" :
+    { "public" : PUBLIC,
+      "private" : PRIVATE
+    }
+}

+where PUBLIC and PRIVATE are both 32-byte strings.

+Metadata does not include the private portion of the key object:

+{ "keytype" : "ed25519",
+  "keyval" :
+    { "public" : PUBLIC}
+}

+The KEYID of a key is the hexdigest of the SHA-256 hash of the canonical JSON form of the key, where the "private" object key is excluded.

 Generating Cryptographic Keys and Signing Metadata